2003 Baltimore Ravens season: Week Twelve vs. Seattle Seahawks

 The turning point in the Ravens season came against the Seahawks, whom they’d only faced once before.
 The game was only tied 3–3 with one minute to go in the first half when the Seahawks scored then grabbed a Chester Taylor fumble and scored on the next play.
 Anthony Wright managed touchdowns to Marcus Robinson but a Jamal Lewis fumble set up a Seahawks drive deep in their territory with the Ravens trailing 24–41.
 It was here that Ed Reed blocked a Seahawks punt and scored.
 Ray Lewis then forced and grabbed a Seahawks fumble and after getting sacked on consecutive plays Wright completed a 40-yard pass off Robinson's hands caught by Frank Sanders.
 Robinson caught the subsequent touchdown, then the Ravens stopped a fourth down attempt (a mistake in resetting the game clock on this drive appeared to give the Ravens thirty extra seconds).
 A Seahawks interference penalty set up the tying Matt Stover field goal.
 After stopping the Seahawks in overtime (former Ravens quarterback Trent Dilfer had to come in for one play during the overtime, where he threw an incompletion) the Ravens won on another Stover kick.
 The 44–41 win was doubly emotional for Wright as immediately afterward he raced to the hospital in time for his wife to deliver their daughter.

 Week Thirteen vs. San Francisco 49ers

 The Ravens exploded to 44 points for the second straight game and the second straight against a visiting NFC West opponent but competitive fireworks were not necessary as they intercepted Jeff Garcia four times; Ray Lewis scored on one pick while Anthony Wright had two more touchdowns.
 The two teams combined for 546 yards vs. the 426 the Ravens had put up by themselves the previous week.
+The win secured Baltimore a 3-1 record against the NFC West.